 Presbyterian and Pentecostal Theology and Doctrine

 The historic beliefs of Presbyterianism are articulated in the Westminster Confession of Faith.
-The historic beliefs of “Pentecostalism” aren’t found in confession or creed because the term refers to a broad tradition of like-minded churches, and not any one denomination in particular.
+The historic beliefs of “Pentecostalism” aren’t found in confession or creed because the term refers to a broad tradition of like-minded churches and not any one denomination in particular.
 (Also see Presbyterian vs Methodist: What’s the Difference?)

 Assemblies of God is by far the largest Pentecostal denomination in the world and so its beliefs are representative of most Pentecostals.
 The doctrinal statement of the Assemblies of God denomination is called The 16 Fundamental Truths.

 Readers are encouraged to use the comparison chart below as a starting point for understanding the beliefs of each of these Christian traditions.